 Provided clear information is given about their activities we are highly unlikely to prioritise first party cookies used only for analytical purposes in any consideration of regulatory action.

 As Piwik is something you can install on your own servers, you can make these cookies "first party" and therefore not be "prioritised" for regulatory action.
 Whilst this is not the get-out-of-jail-free card that many website owners are looking for, it certainly reduces the risk of being singled out amongst the many thousands of websites using these analytical cookies.

 Wes have a very robust and powerful Piwik installation running for over a year now and the clients already using it are very happy with the reports it produces.
 We can therefore offer a number of options to our current clients or anyone else for maintaining their statistical data.

 - Install and host Piwik on your own domain

 This option requires the least setup and management your side, but it does mean there will be slightly less detail in the reports and a delay in statistical data.
-DTS will fetch the logs from your server and process them into Piwik at regular intervals, meaning no modifications to your website are needed and no cookies are used, so your website is fully compliant.
+SBIT will fetch the logs from your server and process them into Piwik at regular intervals, meaning no modifications to your website are needed and no cookies are used, so your website is fully compliant.

 It is unclear if this will be fully allowed, but it is almost undetectable against option 1.
-Data is segregated by client, indicating that it is still "first party" in a way and DTS are acting as agents to help you manage that data.
+Data is segregated by client, indicating that it is still "first party" in a way and SBIT are acting as agents to help you manage that data.

 If you would like any guidance on the matter, or you are interested in trialling Piwik, please get in contact via phone (01372 28 28 28), email